lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-12-课文-12、36、60、84/Lesson 60 The future.md

 - compound sentence:
     - she will be arriving this evening
         - she [subject]
-        - will be arriving [predicate verb phrase][simple future progressive tense]
+        - will be arriving [predicate verb phrase][simple future continuous tense]
-        - this evening [adverbial of time]
+        - this evening [time adverbial]
     - and
     - she intends to stay for a few days.
         - she [subject]
         - intends to do
         - to stay for a few days
             - stay [verb]
-            - for a few days [adverbial of time]
+            - for a few days [time adverbial]
 - knowledge:
     - intend + to + do. + (sth.)
         v. 打算...(做某事)